Gluten Free Potsticker recipe

 • 1 teaspoon minced fresh ginger

-1. Make the filling.
-Put the filling ingredients in a bowl.
+5. To make the filling, put the filling ingredients in a bowl.
 Mix well with a wooden spoon.
 Mix briskly in one direction for 20 seconds.
 Mix another 20 seconds in the other direction.
-Set aside.

-3. Roll into a log.
-Divide in 2.
+6. When you are ready to make the potstickers, divide in the dough in two.
 Keep one piece under a towel or in a plastic bag.
-Cut each piece into 12 (cut the piece you have in half, then in half and then in 3).
+Roll into a log.
+Cut the log in half twice and then cut each smaller piece y in three.
 Roll each with your hands into a flat pancake.
 You will use a tortilla press to flatten the dough.

-5. Place the wrapper in your hand.
-Place 2 teaspoons filling in the middle.
+9. Place the wrapper in your hand.
+Place 2 teaspoons of the filling in the middle.
 Wet the edges of one side of the pot sticker.
 Fold over, pressing out any air, and seal.
 Place on a plate.
-The water is helpful if the dough starts to break.
-You can use it to fix any cracks.
+If the dough starts to break, use water to fix any cracks.

-7. Serve with gluten-free soy sauce and chili oil.
+12. Suggestion: serve with gluten-free soy sauce, sesame oil, and chili oil.

 Leave a Reply